tcbutler320/tbutler.org/_posts/2020-07-05-hackerone-hinge/2020-05-15-hinge-hackerone-writeup.md

 ---
 layout: post
-title: Hackerone Report | Modification of Assumed Immutable Data on Hinge
+title: Modification of Assumed Immutable Data (M.A.I.D) on the Hinge Dating Application
 date: 2020-07-05 01:00 +0700
 modified: 2020-05-28 01:00 +0700
 description: Abusing default settings in the Cloudinary Image Transformation API